ARTbio/metavisitor/docs/use_case_2.md

 # Histories for Use Cases 2-1, 2-2

-Now that you get more familiar with manipulations in Galaxy with the Use Cases 1-1 to 1-4 described in details in the previous chapters, we will describe the other Use Case analyses more concisely.
+Now that are more familiar with manipulations in Galaxy with the Use Cases 1-1 to 1-4 described in details in the previous chapters, we will describe the other Use Case analyses more concisely.
 If you experience lack of skills in basic Galaxy operations (tool usage, copy of datasets, etc), do not hesitate to go back and examine the previous chapters step by step.

 ## Input data for Use Cases 2-1 and 2-2